ainumaisarah/webapp/README.md

 1. Making sure the data from the website page is passed on to the database.
 2. XAMPP and MySQL frequently switching ports, causing difficulties in accessing the localhost.
 3. Identify the mistakes in coding after error message occurs or function not working.
-4. making sure everyone get the same code and can run the code
+4. Making sure everyone get the same code and can run the code.
+5. Difficulties in making the update form when user want to update the review.

 ## References
 1. Bukit Bintang Accommodation | JW Marriott Hotel Kuala Lumpur. (n.d.).
 Marriott Bonvoy. https://www.marriott.com/en-us/hotels/kuldt-jw-marriott-hotel-kuala-lumpur/rooms/